amos-joseph/sf-custom-field-builder/README.md

 # sf-custom-field-builder
-Creates the XML files for custom fields in Salesforce based on a CSV file for input.
+Creates the XML metadata files for custom fields in Salesforce based on a CSV file for input.

 Step 1: Retreive the metadata for your object using SFDX.
 In this example we're pulling the Member__c custom object from the Example Salesforce Org.